-34 In the event that Congress does eliminate the FACA exemption applicable to subcommittees of advisory committees, 41 C.F.R. § 102-3.35, but does not exempt negotiated rulemaking committees from FACA, it should create a carve-out allowing negotiated rulemaking caucuses or other sub-groups to continue to hold meetings privately so long as they do not take final action on behalf of the full committee.
+35 In the event that Congress does eliminate the FACA exemption applicable to subcommittees of advisory committees, 41 C.F.R. § 102-3.35, but does not exempt negotiated rulemaking committees from FACA, it should create a carve-out allowing negotiated rulemaking caucuses or other sub-groups to continue to hold meetings privately so long as they do not take final action on behalf of the full committee.

-- (a) In creating statutory advisory committees, Congress should specify the intended classification of committee members for purposes of applying federal ethics laws.
-Congress should explicitly classify as "representatives," not subject to ethics standards, those members who are selected to represent the perspective or interests of a particular group with a stake in the work of the advisory committee.
-It should explicitly classify as "special government employees" (SGEs), subject to specified federal ethics laws and rules, members who are chosen to provide individual, independent, expert advice. - (b) Congress and individual agencies should prevent misuse of the "representative" designation by limiting it to individuals selected to represent some entity or group with a stake in the committee's work and should not apply that designation to persons who, by virtue of their expertise, might be said to "represent" a field of study or discipline but do not represent the views of a particular interest group.
-Such members are more appropriately classified as SGEs.35 - (c) Agencies that grant conflict of interest waivers under 18 U.S.C. § 208(b) should post such waivers on their websites, with appropriate provisions made for redacting information that they may keep confidential pursuant to 18 U.S.C. § 208(d)(1). - 8.
-Agencies should post on a committee website all documents "which were made available to or prepared for or by each advisory committee" (i.e., documents that must be made publicly available on request under section 10(b) of FACA) and that reflect the substantive work of the committee.
-Agencies need not post documents that are not critical to understanding the work of the committee, such as intermediate drafts of reports or general correspondence received by the committee.
-Agencies should attempt to post all documents relevant to upcoming meetings (e.g., draft reports, recommendations, or meeting agendas) as
+those members who are selected to represent the perspective or interests of a particular group with a stake in the work of the advisory committee.
+It should explicitly classify as "special government employees" (SGEs), subject to specified federal ethics laws and rules, members who are chosen to provide individual, independent, expert advice.

+(b) Congress and individual agencies should prevent misuse of the "representative" designation by limiting it to individuals selected to represent some entity or group with a stake in the committee's work and should not apply that designation to persons who, by virtue of their expertise, might be said to "represent" a field of study or discipline but do not represent the views of a particular interest group.
+Such members are more appropriately classified as SGEs.36

+(c) Agencies that grant conflict of interest waivers under 18 U.S.C. § 208(b) should post such waivers on their websites without awaiting a public request for releasing them.37 Agencies should make appropriate provisions for redacting from such waivers information that they may keep confidential pursuant to 18 U.S.C. § 208(d)(1).

-35 In 2004, the Government Accountability Office issued a report suggesting that a number of agencies had improperly classified individuals possessing expertise in a particular field of study as representatives on the theory that they "represented" that discipline.
-U.S. GOV'T ACCOUNTABILITY OFFICE, GAO-04-328, ADDITIONAL GUIDANCE COULD HELP AGENCIES BETTER ENSURE INDEPENDENCE & BALANCE 5 (2004).
+In 2004, the Government Accountability Office issued a report suggesting that a number of agencies had improperly classified individuals possessing expertise in a particular field of study as representatives on the theory that they "represented" that discipline.
+U.S. Gov't Accountability Office, GAO-04-328, Additional Guidance Could Help Agencies Better Ensure Independence & Balance 5 (2004).
 Since that time, the Office of Government Ethics has issued a number of memoranda to Designated Agency Ethics Officials clarifying the distinction between SGEs and representatives and advising agencies to appoint persons selected to provide independent, expert advice as SGEs.
-See generally U.S. Office of Government Ethics, Memorandum from Marilyn L .
-Glynn, General Counsel, to Designated Agency Ethics Officials Regarding Federal Advisory Committee Appointments (Aug.
+See generally U.S. Office of Government Ethics, Memorandum from Marilyn L. Glynn, General Counsel, to Designated Agency Ethics Officials Regarding Federal Advisory Committee Appointments (Aug.
 18, 2005); U.S. Office of Government Ethics, Memorandum to Designated Agency Ethics Officials (July 19, 2004).
 The Office of Government Ethics also enhanced its examination of agencies' classification of committee members when conducting an ethics program review.
 United States Office of Government Ethics, Ethics Program Review Guidelines 40-42 (Oct.
 2004).